Hon Wave Mesh High-Back (HVL702) Review

-We feel the New Wave Mesh is an alright chair, though definitely far from the premium models when it comes to overall performance.
-It could be a decent chair if you are looking for a budget option that isn't going to get heavy use but we would definitely recommend other options if you are going to be spending the majority of your working hours or other significant time in your office chair.
+The New Wave Mesh is an alright chair, though definitely far from the premium models when it comes to overall performance.
+It has a mesh back, which is somewhat uncommon on the more budget-friendly office chairs.
+This is great if you live somewhere warm, as the mesh back greatly increases ventilation and minimizes sweating.
+It could be a decent chair if you are looking for a budget option that isn't going to get heavy use, but we would definitely recommend other options if you are going to be spending the majority of your working hours or other significant time in your office chair.

 — Austin Palmer and David Wise